We are talking about a symptom that produces tremors in the ocular iris.

 Blood flows from the anterior to the posterior choroidal veins.
-All the blood from the ciliary body of the eye is drained through the vortex vein.
+All the blood from the eye’s ciliary body is drained through the vortex vein.

-The iris is a 12mm diameter structure that works to regulate the amount of light that enters the eye and also separates it into the anterior and posterior chambers.
+The iris is a 12mm diameter structure that regulates the amount of light that enters the eye and separates it into the anterior and posterior chambers.

-Therefore, parasympathetic stimulation, delivered by the oculomotor nerve, will constrict the pupil, while sympathetic stimulation, originating from the superior cervical ganglion, will act to dilate the pupil.
+Therefore, parasympathetic stimulation, delivered by the oculomotor nerve, will constrict the pupil, while sympathetic stimulation, originating from the superior cervical ganglion, will dilate the pupil.

 The iris can be divided into four layers: